-There is no denying that LinkedIn is one powerful tool for networking, business development and word-of-mouth marketing.
+There is no denying that LinkedIn is one powerful tool for networking, business development, and word-of-mouth marketing.
 Those that use it frequently tend to sing the praises of LinkedIn all the way to the bank.
-There is however a few different schools of thought as to how one should use LinkedIn.
+There are however a few different schools of thought as to how one should use LinkedIn.

 1) Open networker (or LION):